 Pak Yanto is clearly enthusiastic about SETARA.
 “Since starting it up in 2017, the number of child marriages here has fallen significantly,” he says proudly.
 “It teaches every girl that her body does not belong to her parents, who sometimes beat her.
 Nor does it belong to a boy, who might want sex with her.
 She, and she alone, has the right to decide what happens to her body.
 With the on-going reduction of child marriages, girls are staying in school longer.
 In most areas of education they are even doing better than the boys.
 It’s indeed a minor revolution.”

-“Giving sex education here feels just like walking a tightrope,” laughs Pak Yanto.
+“Giving sexuality education here feels just like walking a tightrope,” laughs Pak Yanto.
 “But it is far too important not to continue.”
 Given the choice, he would start these lessons at kindergarten age, so that talking about their bodies, desires and boundaries will be less of a taboo when the children get older.
 But it is still like navigating a minefield and he thus has to be careful.
 In the Indonesian island of Lombok they actually want to banish SETARA because it’s too offensive.